nishamizh/chatbot_logs/README.md

 Model input is formed by combining Component, Content, and EventTemplate fields.

 ## 2. Data Wrangling:
-####  <i> About the Data </i>
+####  <i> 🗂️ About the Data </i>
-This particular data has 4000 rows.
-The Hadoop and Zookeeper Data logs had the columns 'LineId', 'Date', 'Time', 'Level', 'Component', 'Content', 'EventId', 'EventTemplate', 'LogType' in common.
-The Hadoop has an extra column 'Process' whereas the Zookeeper has an extra column 'Node'.
+The dataset contains 4,000 rows of log entries from Hadoop and Zookeeper systems.
+Both share common columns: LineId, Date, Time, Level, Component, Content, EventId, EventTemplate, and LogType.
+Hadoop includes an extra column Process, while Zookeeper includes Node.

-####  <i>  For this Data wrangling the steps I followed:  </i>
+####  <i>  🔧 Wrangling Steps:  </i>
-These additional columns are renamed as AdditionalInformation which has the Dictionary value to have the <column_name> : value as their data in String format for both the Zookeper and Data.
-During this phase the extra columns is <b>LogType</b> is added to have a constant value as "Hadoop" for Hadoop data or "Zookeeper" for Zookeeper data is added as an extra feature column.
-The merging of these Hadoop and Zookeeper Data Logs are merged as a single integrated Log - data_logs and they are used in the future.
+Unified schema: The extra columns (Process and Node) are renamed to AdditionalInformation, stored as stringified dictionaries with <column_name>: value format.

+Source tagging: A new column LogType is added to label each entry as either "Hadoop" or "Zookeeper".

+Data integration: Both logs are merged into a single DataFrame called data_logs.

+Missing values: Checked and handled appropriately.

-The Data is checked for any missing values.
-Date and Time Columns are merged and set to have type Date.
+Timestamp creation: Date and Time columns are merged and converted to datetime format.

-The EventTemplate column is removes extra spaces (2 or more consecutive spaces) from each string and they are replaced with <VAR> and all the regexp clean up are done.
-Normalization of the Column - Level (Target) is done to gain insight about the balance in the data.
+Template cleanup: EventTemplate strings are cleaned using regex—extra spaces are removed and replaced with <VAR>.

+Target normalization: The Level column is normalized to assess class balance.

-An additional column - <b>input</b> is made as dictionary in the format <column_name> : value for the Timestamp, LogType, Columns Component, Content, EventId, EventTemplate.
+Input formatting: A new column input is created as a dictionary containing Timestamp, LogType, Component, Content, EventId, and EventTemplate.

+Tokenization: These inputs are converted to numerical format using the pretrained DistilBERT tokenizer.

+## 3. EDA
+📊 Visual Insights
+Log Level Distribution: Bar plot showing frequency of each log level.

+Temporal Trends: Stacked bar chart visualizing log levels over time.

+Frequent Errors: Top 20 components with the most error logs, visualized alongside EventTemplate frequency.

+Token Count Analysis: Histogram of token counts per log entry—over 80% have fewer than 20 tokens.

+Component-Level Patterns: Grouped analysis of Component and Level to identify recurring combinations.

+Log Rate: Line plot showing number of logs per minute.

+Token Length by Level: Average token count per log level.

+Normalized Component-Level Distribution: Stacked bar chart showing percentage breakdown of log levels within top components.

+Export the final cleaned data to support both exploratory analysis and machine learning modeling.

 ## 🧠 Model Pipeline Summary